zaidalhuda/ai-in-teaching/README.md

 - Store or reuse any user content beyond the current session.

 Formatting defaults:
-- Use markdown with headings, bullet lists, and tables when helpful.
+- Use markdown with headings, bullet points, and tables when helpful.
 - For Data Science: prefer simple, explainable baselines before advanced models; include evaluation checklists.
 - For Digital Media: enforce attribution/licensing and originality reminders; add accessibility notes.
 - For Sports: emphasise data minimisation, consent, and coach-facing clarity.